Symbol graphic for Matter bindings

 In addition to control via a smart home hub, the Matter standard also offers another method: automation through so-called bindings.
 End devices (endpoints) in a Matter installation communicate directly with each other.
 They exchange information – for example, by radio – and do not need a control center as an intermediary.
 Typical examples of this direct communication without a hub are:

-The second category includes the Eve Thermo Control, which manufacturer Eve Systems presented at IFA 2023 in Berlin.
+The second category includes the Eve Thermo Control from Eve Systems.
 Like the Eve Thermo radiator controller, it works with the Thread wireless protocol.
-The manufacturer’s app establishes a binding between both products so that that the controller subscribes to the sensor data and receives the current room temperature from it at regular intervals.
+The manufacturer’s app establishes a binding between both products so that the controller subscribes to the sensor data and receives the current room temperature from it at regular intervals.
+Lifx uses the technology in its Luna light to control other lights via buttons – without the need for a hub or smart home control center.
+The manufacturer’s app also takes care of setting up these connections.

 Matter’s binding concept is manufacturer-independent.
 In theory at least, products from different brands can be combined with each other.
 However, widespread use has so far failed due to the major Matter platforms.
 Neither Amazon, Apple, Google or SmartThings have included bindings in their systems.
 They would first have to enable their Matter Controllers to make corresponding entries in the access authorizations of the devices.
 Access Control Lists (ACLs) are used to regulate who is allowed to communicate with each other in an encrypted Matter Fabric.
 Read more in the article “Matter benefits #4: Security and encryption”.